What Is the FDIC?

 04Use the EDIE calculator (Electronic Deposit Insurance Estimator) at fdic.gov/edie to calculate your specific coverage based on your actual account structure.

 05Look for the FDIC logo on your bank's website and signage.
 All FDIC members are required to display this.
-Online banks display it prominently in their website footer and account terms.

-β All Major Online Banks Are FDIC Insured
+All Major Online Banks Are FDIC Insured

-Marcus by Goldman Sachs, Ally Bank, American Express Bank, Discover Bank, Capital One, SoFi Bank, Synchrony Bank β all are FDIC members.
+Marcus by Goldman Sachs, Ally Bank, American Express Bank, Discover Bank, Capital One, SoFi Bank, Synchrony Bank - all are FDIC members.
 The FDIC covers accounts at online banks with identical protection to physical branch banks.
 The absence of physical branches has no bearing on FDIC membership or coverage.
 For any unfamiliar online bank, always verify FDIC membership at fdic.gov before depositing.

 Frequently Asked Questions